 Following intuitive eating principles and actively forgetting harmful advice like “calories in, calories out.”
 Having extra helpings when I want to, eating ice cream when I want to, and also noticing which foods make me feel best in my body and letting that drive my decisions rather than absolute rules and restrictions.

-Also, I’m not perfect and I slip a lot and still think about my body in non-positive ways or compare myself to others.
-But my work is to notice.
+Also, I’m not perfect and I still think about my body in non-positive ways or compare myself to others.
+But the work is to notice.

 I Believe in Representation & Diversity, Equity and Inclusion in the Voices We Hear